gargi-m21/clone-proj2/README.md

 # 🛒 Clone Proj 2 — E-commerce UI (Frontend Only)

-This is a **responsive e-commerce frontend UI project** inspired by popular online shopping platforms.
+This is a **responsive e-commerce frontend UI project** inspired by popular online shopping platform ***Amazon***.
 It was built using HTML and CSS as part of a personal learning journey in frontend web development.

 > ⚠️ **Disclaimer:** This project is for **educational purposes only**.
-It is not affiliated with or endorsed by Amazon or any other brand.
+It is not affiliated with or endorsed by Amazon.

 ---